pikulet/lumen/content/posts/gcp-coursera.md

 category: "cloud computing"
 tags:
   - "google cloud"
-description: "A recommendation for the Coursera course on GCP Fundamentals."
+description: "A recommendation for the Coursera course on GCP Fundamentals"
 ---

 NUS has very kindly sponsored students to take up Coursera courses for free.
 I've been taking many courses during my free time, but one of the most useful/ applicable courses would definitely be on GCP Fundamentals.
 This course is like that cheatsheet you needed to find out about what features GCP offers.